JBEI/foldy/README.md

 Make sure you have the following tools installed on your machine:

-- Docker (for running the backend and databases)
+- Docker (for running the local deployment)
 - Conda (for creating the environment and installing dependencies)

 ### Backend and Databases